 Distance: 1.7km loop

-For a longer dog-friendly hike, perhaps combine this walk with the Burraga Loop.
-Note that dogs need to be kept on a leash in the reserve, and there are some stepping stones on the Platypus Track that smaller dogs might need to be carried across.
+For a longer dog-friendly hike, combine this loop with the longer 4.7km Burraga Loop that branches off near the creek.
+Note that dogs need to be kept on a leash.

 #3 South Lawson Waterfall Loop, Lawson

-On the doorstep of Sydney are the magnificent Blue Mountains, and while it’s generally thought that the region is largely off limits to dogs, due to the extensive national park, there are still some great dog-friendly hikes to be found in the Blue Mountains area.
+On the doorstep of Sydney are the magnificent Blue Mountains, and while it’s generally thought that the region is largely off limits to dogs, due to the extensive national park, there are still some great dog-friendly hikes in the Blue Mountains area.

 One of the most popular dog-friendly bushwalks in the Blue Mountains is the South Lawson Waterfall Loop Track.
 This track features not just one but four waterfalls, and is easily accessible from one of two carparks along Honour Avenue in Lawson.